10 Best LED Pool Lights in 2023 – Reviews & Top Picks

 We loved the colors and bright light but had some trouble changing it to all the colors.
 There are no instructions, and it’s difficult to figure out how to program without a remote.
 Once we started switching colors, some of them weren’t very bright and vibrant, so they got skipped.

 5. Roleadro Led Pool Light

-While some LED pool lights can get quite expensive, the Roleadro light offers adequate illumination at an affordable price.
-It provides seven static color options and five dynamic modes that change through the colors for a unique look inside your pool.
-Those five dynamic modes have 10 different speed levels you can set them to for excellent control over your pool’s lighting.
-Luckily, this light includes a remote control that makes it easy to make any changes to the lighting that you want.
+While some LED pool lights can get expensive, the Roleadro light provides adequate illumination at an affordable price.
+It has seven static color options and five dynamic modes that change through the colors for a unique look inside your pool.
+Those five dynamic modes have 10 speed levels for excellent control over your pool’s lighting.
+Luckily, this light includes a remote control that makes it easy to change the colors.

-While many of the lights we tested were available with cords that were hundreds of feet long, this one only comes with a six-foot or 16-foot cord.
+While many of the lights we tested were available with cords that were hundreds of feet long, the Roleadro only comes with a 6-foot or 16-foot cord.
 It’s also designed to work only with a 12V system, so you’ll need to purchase a transformer separately if you don’t already have one.
-It’s a good light overall, but we’d like to see it usable with a standard 120V system as well and have options for a much longer cord.
+It’s a good light overall, but we’d like to see it with a standard 120V system and have options for a much longer cord.

 6. LOFTEK Submersible LED Lights

 If you’re looking for a more versatile lighting option for your pool, the LOFTEK Submersible LED Lights come with up to 12 separate waterproof lights in a package.
 You can position them throughout your pool to create interesting and unique light effects that enhance your pool’s area.
 They have suction cups and magnets on the back, which will allow you to mount them nearly anywhere.